top of page

 Vigilante by Kerry Wilkinson

 This opens in the low income area of Manchester, where someone has stabbed a young local criminal just out of prison.
 Forensics finds a lead - DNA under his fingernails from scratching his assailant - problem is, the DNA match belongs to a career criminal already serving life inside Manchester Prison.
 Jessica has no witnesses and no leads when two other low tier thugs are killed.
 This time there are hair fibres on the victims, again belonging to inmate Daniel McKenna.
 Interrogating him at the prison, they see there is no physical way he could get out - unless the wardens and guards are in collusion.
 Two more deaths lead the case in multiple directions - as one of the dead was a prison guard, and another, one of their own.
-Besides how McKenna could escape and return to his cell - what would be the motive behind these random attacks?
+Besides how McKenna could escape and return to his cell, what would be the motive behind these random attacks?

 So blind she asks her team to break the law, so certain she is correct.